South University, High Point (View Other Campuses)

 South University expanded by opening its fourth campus in Columbia, South Carolina in January of 2002.
 The University also took a major step forward academically when it announced plans to offer a Doctor of Pharmacy degree program.
 SACSCOC approved the University’s plan to award doctoral degrees in December of 2002, making South University the first institution in the Savannah, Georgia area to offer a healthcare doctorate.

-South University joined Education Management Corporation, one of the largest providers of secondary education in the United States, in 2003.
-The next year, a South University education became available to students around the country with the introduction of web-based instruction.
-Online bachelor’s degree programs in Business Administration and Information Technology were initially offered, while Bachelor of Science degree programs in Healthcare Management, Nursing and Criminal Justice were added the next year.
+A South University education became available to students around the country with the introduction of web-based instruction in 2004.
+Online bachelor's degree programs in Business Administration and Information Technology were initially offered, while Bachelor of Science degree programs in Healthcare Management, Nursing, and Criminal Justice were added the next year.

 Rapid expansion continued with the addition of South University’s fifth campus in Tampa, Florida in 2006 and the launch of four online master’s degree programs.
 The growing campus in Columbia also announced its move to the city’s eastside to accommodate its increasing enrollment.